3296Fall2020/projects-01-camping_trip_planner/README.md

 #### Tyler, a boy scout troop leader
 _Tyler is is the troop leader for his son's boy scout troop.
 He wants to take his troop camping this weeknd to teach them outdoor skills.
 However, he can't expect a bunch of middle schoolers to remember to bring everything, he needed to find an effecient way to organize everything in preperation for the trip.
-As we all know the boy scout motto is: "Always be prepared", so clearly had to think of everything._
+As we all know the boy scout motto is: "Be prepared", so clearly had to think of everything._

 _So, to deal with this he asks the parents of the kids in his troop for ideas and one of them suggests, Camping Trip Planner.